-- mark the warrant with sponsors' names, where they are known, before the meeting starts.
-A special rule relating to non -voters who wish to speak is discussed in the next chapter. - 5.
-When discus sion ends, the moderator restates the motion and calls for the vote.
-If an amendment has been proposed, the amendment is voted on first and then, if there are no other amendments, the main motion (as amended or not, as the case may be) is voted on using a method of voting adopted by the meeting or directed by the moderator. - 6.
-The moderator announces clearly the outcome of the vote so that the meeting knows what happened and the clerk has an opportunity to record the outcome.
+- 6. The moderator announces clearly the outcome of the vote so that the meeting knows what happened and the clerk has an opportunity to record the outcome.
 If the announced outcome of the vote is challenged, the moderator addresses the challenge as discussed below. - 7.
-The moderator ensures the physical comfort of the assembly while it completes the business on the warrant, and without objection or on motion made and seconded adjourns the meeting, either finally (sine die, pronounced "see-nay dee-ay") or to a date, time, and place certain for the completion of any unfinished business that the meeting wishes to take up at a continuation meeting. - h.
-Short of a fire in the hall (!), a motion to adjourn is out of order unless the meeting has disposed of all business on the warrant.
+The moderator ensures the physical comfort of the assembly while it completes the business on the warrant, and without objection or on motion made and seconded adjourns the meeting, either finally (sine die, pronounced "see-nay dee-ay") or to a date, time, and place certain for the completion of any unfinished business that the meeting wishes to take up at a continuation meeting.

+h.
+Short of a fire in the hall (!), a motion to adjourn is ill-advised unless the meeting has disposed of all business on the warrant.
 When adjournment is moved and seconded, a moderator, before putting the question to the assembly, does well to ensure by inquiry of the selectmen, the clerk, and the assembly itself that all warrant articles have been acted upon.
-Once the moderator puts the question of adjournment to the meeting, it is too late to argue that an item of business is outstanding, because the motion to adjourn is undebatable (and unamendable), so it will have to be defeated (or withdrawn under a Motion to Withdraw ) in order for the meeting to take up the overlooked article.
-If the motion occurs while other business is pending, perhaps what the movant intends is a motion to adjourn to a date cer tain (a continuation meeting, to complete the warrant's business), so inquire.
-An adjournment that is not expressly to a date certain will ordinarily be deemed, after the fact, to have been a motion to adjourn "without day" (sine die )-i.e., with finality.
-Sine die adjournment cuts off the ability of a voter to use the Motion to Reconsider for any purpose (including to revisit the decision to adjourn), although a new warrant could put the same article before a new meeting.
+Once the moderator puts the question of adjournment to the meeting, it is too late to argue that an item of business is outstanding, because the motion to adjourn is undebatable (and unamendable), so it will have to be defeated (or withdrawn under a Motion to Withdraw) in order for the meeting to take up the overlooked article.

+If the motion to adjourn occurs while other business is pending, perhaps what the movant intends is a motion to recess or adjourn to a date certain (a continuation meeting, to complete the warrant's business), so the moderator should inquire.
+An adjournment that is not expressly to a date certain will ordinarily be deemed, after the fact, to have been a motion to adjourn "without day" (sine die)-i.e., with finality.

+Sine die adjournment ends the meeting, thereby cutting off the ability of a voter to use the Motion to Reconsider for any purpose (including to revisit the decision to adjourn), although a new warrant could put the same article before a new meeting.
+See Chapter VII for discussion of the Motion to Adjourn.

-IV.
-UNANIMOUS CONSENT AND STATE LAW ON PROCEDURE
+CHAPTER IV: UNANIMOUS CONSENT AND STATE LAW ON PROCEDURE